 We conducted an extensive empirical analysis of BERT fine-tuning optimization behaviors on three aspects to identify the root cause of instability:

-- The Optimization Algorithm — we found that omitting debiasing in the BERTAdam algorithm (Devlin et al., 2019) is the main cause of degenerate models
+We found that omitting debiasing in the BERTAdam algorithm (Devlin et al., 2019) is the main cause of degenerate models.

-- The Initialization — we found that re-initializing the top few layers of BERT stabilizes the fine-tuning procedure
+We found that re-initializing the top few layers of BERT stabilizes the fine-tuning procedure.

 1. Optimization Algorithm